packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 #### AWS CodeCommit
 * Webhook:
-    * Users need to [create an AWS CodeCommit Trigger](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-sns.html) using the generic hooks URL from the package page
+    * Users need to [create an AWS CodeCommit Trigger](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-sns.html) using the generic hook URL from the package page
     * Code changes are available automatically.
 For releases, you need to select "All repository events" for the events type.